giosil/multi-rpc/README.md

 # Multi-RPC

-A simple  library for xml-rpc and json-rpc implementation.
+An easy to use library for xml-rpc, json-rpc and RESTful services implementation.

 ## Examples